hemantksingh/messup-learn/audit/wiki-plan.md

 AGENTS.md            how an agent should read this repo
 ```

-Blog posts derived from wiki pages are drafted and published in the separate Jekyll repo `../hemantksingh.github.io`, never here (see `audit/blog-candidates.md`).

 That is 61 topic pages from 96 notes (62 if EKS is rewritten rather than dropped), plus `README.md` and `AGENTS.md`.
 The mapping from every current file is in `file-triage.md`.

 Why these moves, in one line each: